 Google can help you take those first steps in learning about mental health conditions, your Instagram filters could be a subconscious reflection of your psychological state, and now a new study claims the language you use to write (or text) could be crucial to diagnosing depression.

 The study, published in Clinical Psychological Science, sifted through scores of forums and online message boards dedicated to mental health (mainly depression and anxiety).
 Ultimately, the authors were able to identify linguistic markers specific to those who may be suffering from depression.

-noted that while in previous studies, language was proven to be a useful measure for mental health, looking for signs of depression in a depression-specific forum seems a bit like shooting fish in a barrel, and he t is, of course, possible to use a language associated with depression without actually being depressed,” he wrote.
+Al-Mosaiwi noted that while in previous studies, language was proven to be a useful measure for mental health, looking for signs of depression in a depression-specific forum seems a bit like shooting fish in a barrel, and he conceded that language isn’t a catchall.
+“It is, of course, possible to use a language associated with depression without actually being depressed,” he wrote.

 Regardless, being aware of possible symptoms of depression can help you empathize with and understand those around you who are dealing with the the condition.